-James Thompson is a staff software engineer at Nav, where he is committed to helping engineering teams become more deliberate in how they build software through developing strong learning cultures, principled engineering practices, and holistic architectural thinking.
+James Thompson is a principal software engineer at Nav, where he is committed to helping engineering teams become more deliberate in how they build software through developing strong learning cultures, principled engineering practices, and holistic architectural thinking.
 He has worked with web technologies since 2003.
 He also loves barbecue.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?